dougalcom/predditor/README.md

 # predditor
-Mass downvote/upvote script for Reddit written in Python using praw.
+Mass downvote/upvote utility for Reddit written in Python using praw.

 <ul>
   <li>Targets a specific user and will up/downvote their posts and comments.</li>